dbactual/thomaspaine-www/content/works/the-forester-s-letters.md

    To CATO

-   Cato's partisans may call me furious; I regard it not.
+   Cato's partizans may call me furious; I regard it not.
 There are men too, who, have not virtue enough to be angry, and that crime perhaps is Cato's &mdash;
    He who dares not offend cannot be honest.
 Having thus balanced the charge, I proceed to Cato's 4th, 5th, 6th, and 7th letters, all of which, as they